 But if we are sincerely looking for information, we will find it… eventually.

 There is also an incredibly unfortunate tendency in the modern world to teach spiritual, energetic, and meditative tools without understanding that they can have an impact.
 That things can be taught incorrectly, and that there can be physical, emotional, and energetic/spiritual issues that arise due to incorrect or uneducated teachings.

 We live in a society that has built itself around being fractured from the spiritual and natural realms, and so what happens due to that is that people tend to teach or go about spiritual activities without giving them regard, because societally we are conditioned to not give them regard, or because we are so disconnected that we create out of our trauma and psychological needs because we are so wounded and disconnected.
 When we no longer interface with something on a societal level, we disbelieve that it is a reality, as well as make up a lot of ideas that come from lack of interface.

-I find that healing disbelief and anger or trauma at having a spiritual awakening in the modern world is often a big part of healing it, as is healing any reactivity to illusory models out there.
+I find that healing disbelief and anger or trauma at having a spiritual awakening in the modern world is often a big part of healing it, as is healing any reactivity to illusory or harmful models out there.

 So, education is key.
 There are a lot of wonderful teachers out there, by the way.
 Even with a wonderful teacher, what happens during the spiritual awakening process is a rising of what is unhealed within, which can be difficult to manage, or in our society, to find proper and informed support for.

 Picture yourself as a gleaming, flowing ocean.
 Over time that ocean takes on boulders and eddies and separates to the point that it is a small stream with all of those boulders, with little memory of itself being a gleaming, flowing ocean.